Cray-HPE/docs-csm/upgrade/1.2/Stage_2.md

 has been the "stable node" -- that is, the node from which the other nodes were upgraded.
 At this point, the upgrade procedure pivots to use `ncn-m002` as the new "stable node", in order to allow the upgrade of `ncn-m001`.

+1. If you are using and rbd device for the CSM tarball, then please see the procedure to move the device from `ncn-m001` to `ncn-m002` in the "Move the rbd device to another node" section [here](../../operations/utility_storage/alernate_storage_pools.md).

 1. Log in to `ncn-m002` from outside the cluster.

     > **`NOTE`** Very rarely, a password hash for the `root` user that works properly on a SLES SP2 NCN is